YU-Zhejian/art_modern/docs/Design.md

 ### Bits Generation

 The current random number generation function in each library is [MT19937](https://doi.org/10.1145/272991.272995), which may not be the best choice for performance-critical applications.
-However, it is the most widely used, well-known, of moderate performance and cycle, and is implemented in all random number generator libraries (namely, Boost, GSL, STL, and Intel OneAPI MKL).
+However, it is the most widely used, well-known, of moderate performance and cycle, and is implemented in all random number generator libraries (namely, Boost, STL, and Intel OneAPI MKL).

 We choose not to use [Abseil Random](https://abseil.io/docs/cpp/guides/random) since (1) It is hard to bundle the entire Abseil random library with the project and (2) Its performance is not satisfying.
 Using Intel compiler, even absl::InsecureBitGen is slower than either boost::random::mt19937 or std::mt19937.

 We choose not to use [cuRAND](https://docs.nvidia.com/cuda/curand/index.html) since it is hard to configure and its performance is not satisfying, which may be due to the time spent on copying data from GPU as the majority of our computation happens on CPU.

+We choose not to use [GSL](https://www.gnu.org/software/gsl/) random generator since its performance is not satisfying.

 The current implementation also supports [PCG](https://www.pcg-random.org/) random generator experimentally.
 This random generator should be faster than STL random generators.

 The current version does not support the specification of seed since it will result in reads with identical position and error profile in each thread.
-The current seed is set by the product of nanoseconds since epoch and hash of the current thread ID to allow each thread to generate different data.
+The current seed is set by the combined hash of nanoseconds since epoch, hash of the current thread ID, and the MPI rank to allow each thread to generate different data.

 ### Distribution Sampling